fujunswufe/d3/lesson8/lesson8.md

 4. If we set the output range between 10 and 50.
 If we input value 200 to scale, it will return 10 and input value 900 to scale, it will return 900.

 ####Normalization
+1. Normalization is the process of transforming a numeric to a new one between 0 and 1, based on the input values, mainly minimum and maximum.
+2. For example, ```var dataset = [10, 44, 33, 99, 100, 39, 77, 13]```.
+10 would map to 0.1 and 33 would map to 0.33.
+This is one kind of linear scales.

 ####Creating a Scale